-Sanbeq’s were built by a very ancient method, examples of the method have been found in Egyptian tombs, tying closely fitted planks together with rope.
+Sanbeq’s were built by a very ancient method, examples of the method have been found in Egyptian tombs, built by tying closely fitted planks together with rope.

-The flexible hull was not easily damaged by sitting on sand or mud but when used to attack the first Portuguese ships in the Arabian Sea the Sanbaq were easily shot to pieces.
+The flexible hull was not easily damaged by sitting on sand or mud but when used to attack the first Portuguese ships to explore the Arabian Sea the Sanbaq were easily shot to pieces.

 A more solid form of construction was adopted.

 Today most dhow construction is in the West European style.

 Motorized Sanbeq are still used today including for piracy.

 This painting is one of a series.

 Most were sold to the government of Oman.